equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

-CSRF attack  protection as protection against  3rd party forcing users browser to send requests to a server where your user is authenticated with active session.
+CSRF attack  protection as protection against  3rd party forcing users browser to send requests to a server where your user is authenticated with an active session.
 Let me quote example
 from [Ruby on Rails security guideline](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf)